DanialHaseeb/pmac0/README.md

-# Parallelizable Message Authentication Code (PMAC)
+# Parallelised Message Authentication Code 0 (PMAC0)

 This is an implementation of PMAC (Parallelizable Message Authentication Code) using MPI (Message Passing Interface) for distributed computation.
 PMAC is a cryptographic primitive used to provide integrity and authentication for data.
+Confidentiality is _not_ a primary concern here.

 ## Prerequisites